r3e-network/AutoClaude/COMPREHENSIVE-PROJECT-CLOSURE.md

-# Claude Autopilot for Neo-rs - Comprehensive Project Closure
+# AutoClaude for Neo-rs - Comprehensive Project Closure

 ## 🎯 Executive Summary

-This document serves as the definitive closure report for the neo-rs specialized branch of Claude Autopilot.
+This document serves as the definitive closure report for the neo-rs specialized branch of AutoClaude.
 This project has successfully created a specialized VS Code extension that ensures Neo-rs (the Rust implementation of Neo N3 blockchain) achieves 100% functional compatibility with the original C# implementation.

 ## 📋 Project Scope and Objectives

 ### Primary Mission
-Create a specialized version of Claude Autopilot that:
+Create a specialized version of AutoClaude that:
 - Analyzes both C# Neo source code and Rust Neo-rs implementation
 - Automatically converts C# tests to equivalent Rust tests
 - Eliminates all placeholders and incomplete code